CosticaPuntaru/react-vs-angular/readme.md

 # Motivation, what it is and what is not, background.
  - i'm not an article writer, i'm not the best english speaker.
- - i have a ~year playing with react and two? year+ with angular
+ - i have a ~year playing with react and ~two years with angular
  - This is a talk about the bad parts of the react (i know it may have good parts to)
- - yes angular has bad parts to(this talk is not about them)
+ - yes angular has bad parts to, this talk is not about them
  - this talk intends to make react look bad!
  - this talk tries to highlight why react is not always the best solution,
+ - React is a library, angular is a framework?!!
+ I know!
+ This talk judges the react ecosystem as framework, not only the react itself.

 # data flow